alfafimel/ELIZABETHJOSEPHINE-IPWK4/README.md

-## Electric car-sharing service company : analysis and understanding of electric car usage overtime
+# Electric car-sharing service company : analysis and understanding of electric car usage overtime
-my independent project for week 4 studies in moringa school

 ## Assessment
 Overview

 In this week's independent project, you will be working as a data scientist working for an electric car-sharing service company.
 You have been tasked to process stations data to understand electric car usage over time by solving for the following research question;

-# Research Question
+## Research Question

 Identify the most popular hour of the day for picking up a shared electric car (Bluecar) in the city of Paris over the month of April 2018.
 Bonus Questions (Optional)